sagemath/trac_to_gh/Issue 5350.md

 # Issue 5350: [with patch, needs review] sage-clone should use hard links for the build directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5350

 Original creator: burcin